michalbar031/assistiveMABProject/README.md

 ## Overview
 In this final project, I explore the "Assistive Multi-Armed Bandit" framework where a robot assists a human in a bandit task to enhance preference learning under uncertainty.
-This research is highly relevant to our course on Multi-Armed Bandits and Regret Minimization, as it integrates these concepts to optimize human-robot interaction dynamics and thus minimize the human regret .
+This research is highly relevant to our course on Multi-Armed Bandits and Regret Minimization, as it integrates these concepts to optimize human-robot interaction dynamics and thus minimize the human regret.
 The project entails a thorough summary of the paper's models and findings, implementation of the proposed algorithm, and a proof sketch of key theoretical claims.
 Further, I propose an extension that adapts the model to dynamically changing arms.
 This extension aims to generalize the framework, offering insights into more complex, real-world scenarios where learning conditions are not static and the set of available actions in each time point is not the same (mortal arms).